 - Split the plant into two or three equal parts, depending on the size of the root ball.
-Keep in mind that ornamental grasses may have very dense root systems.
+Keep in mind that ornamental grasses can have very dense, fibrous root systems.
 It might take a sharp tool or even a chainsaw to divide the root system.
-Use caution and personal protective equipment.
+Use caution and wear personal protective equipment.

 - Place one division of the plant back into the original hole.
 The remaining sections can be relocated or passed along to a friend for planting in their garden.

 How to Grow Pink Muhly Grass From Seed